Big Thinking in a Small Church Children’s Ministry

 Space: The Final Frontier

-Space is a huge obstacle in children’s programming-in any size church.
-Unfortunately, that’s because most churches are built for adults, not kids.
+Space can be a huge obstacle in children’s programming-in any size church.
+Unfortunately, that’s because many churches are built for adults, not kids.
 Classrooms are constructed for table discussions, not active-learning experiences.
 And fellowship areas are made for coffee, not kickball.

 In a decade of children’s ministry, I’ve seen small churches put kids in every conceivable space.
 The church kitchen.
 Back-room closets.
 Attics.
 Furthermore, I’ve held children’s meetings in a variety of places-from baptistry dressing rooms to renovated mobile homes.